On the computation of Gr\"obner bases for matrix-weighted homogeneous systems: Regularity and Hilbert multiseries

 $F$ is a regular sequence iff $K_{\mathbf{d}}=0$. $F$ is a semi-regular sequence if and only if either $K_{\mathbf{d}}=0$ (if $\phi_{i}^{(\mathbf{d})}$ is injective) or $\dim_{K}((A/I_{i})_{\mathbf{d}+\mathbf{d}_{i}})=0$ (if $\phi_{i}^{(\mathbf{d})}$ is surjective, i.e., $c_{\mathbf{d},i-1}-c_{\mathbf{d}+\mathbf{d}_{i},i-1}\leq 0$ ).
 In either case, multiplying Eq.~\eqref{eq:47} by $\mathbf{T}^{\mathbf{d}-\mathbf{d}_{i}}$ and summing over $\mathbf{d}$ gives the result.
 The closed form for the regular case follows, by induction. \end{proof}

-\begin{remark} For semi-regular sequences, contrary to the usual case, it is not necessarily true that one can remove all coefficients after the \emph{first} negative coefficient.
-In the case of multiseries, it is not clear what such a truncation at the first negative coefficient would mean, or whether there is a well-defined ``truncation'' allowing to compute the Hilbert multiseries of a semi-regular sequence. \end{remark}
+\begin{remark} For semi-regular sequences, contrary to the usual case, it is not necessarily true that one can remove all coefficients after the \emph{first} negative coefficient, or even that one can remove coefficients of monomials which are multiples of that monomial with a negative coefficient, as the following example shows. \end{remark}